Virtual Mentoring FAQs:

 - More quick touchpoints with mobile chat:

-Encourage your participants to touch based more frequently and more informally using online chat.
+Encourage your participants to touch base more frequently and more informally using online chat.
 This helps them maintain connection and offers a way to get timely advice. - Use video chat for scheduled meetups

 Meet with video calls instead of just voice or email for a more personal approach.
-As I’ve mentioned elsewhere, a picture is worth 1,000 words and a smile from your mentor or mentee is worth a million!
+As I’ve mentioned elsewhere, a picture is worth 1,000 words, and a smile from your mentor or mentee is worth a million!

 With significant business challenges and a newly remote workforce, special mentoring program formats and areas of focus can help employees and the business adapt.
 While specific program structure is contextual and specific to the organizational changes taking place, here are some program ideas to consider: